Building and Using Hotbeds and Cold Frames

 Always allow the soil surface to dry between waterings, but do not allow wilting.
 Occasionally, after several cloudy days are followed by bright, sunny days and higher temperatures, these tender plants will wilt.
 This is not an indication that the plants need water unless the soil is obviously dry.
 If the condition is severe, misting over the foliage or providing temporary light shade may be beneficial.

-In most cases it is more convenient to sow seeds in flats or pots, which are then placed in the hotbed.
+In most cases it is more convenient to sow seeds in flats or pots filled with a commercial growing medium, which are then placed in the hotbed.
 In this case, the soil layer is not essential and the flats or pots may be placed on the sand directly above the coils.
-Pasteurization of individual units is also possible and easier.

 There is generally no need for addition of fertilizer in the seedbed preparation.
 If the fertility of the soil is not known, it would be beneficial to have a soil test run and appropriate additions made.
 After seeds have germinated and developed their first true leaves, a light addition of liquid fertilizer should be made.
 This should be repeated at about two-week intervals while the plants are in the frame.